Skip to content

 1970s

-Brands had a choice: raise prices, or quietly change what went into the product.
+Brands had a choice.
+Raise prices, or quietly change what went into the product.

-It started small—an added synthetic here, a cheaper cotton there.
+Most chose the second path.
+An added synthetic here.
+A cheaper cotton there.
 The price tag stayed.
 The branding stayed.
 The materials changed.

 And once the industry learned customers wouldn’t notice, the pattern never stopped.